Deterministic Equations for Feedback Control of Open Quantum Systems

-Our goal is to develop a deterministic equation for this general feedback protocol.
-To do that we define the signal-resolved state \cite{FPTLandi,PatrickQFPME} (also called Hybrid Quantum-Classical State~\cite{10.21468/SciPostPhys.17.3.083,Layton2024healthiersemi,PhysRevA.107.062206,Oppenheim2023objective}) as $\varrho_n(y) = E[\rho_{1:n} \delta_{y, y_n}]$, where $E[\cdot]$ denotes the average over trajectories, and $\delta_{y, y_n}$ is the Kronecker delta.
-The trace of this state, $\mathrm{Tr}[\varrho_n(y)] = P(y_n = y)$, gives the distribution of the stochastic signal at step $n$, while the marginalization over all possible signals yields the unconditional state of the system, $\sum_y \varrho_n(y) = \bar{\rho}_n$.
+Our goal is to derive a deterministic equation governing the time evolution of a general feedback protocol.
+To do that we define the memory-resolved state \cite{FPTLandi,PatrickQFPME} (also called hybrid state~\cite{10.21468/SciPostPhys.17.3.083,Layton2024healthiersemi,PhysRevA.107.062206,Oppenheim2023objective,PhysRevX.13.041040}) as $\varrho_n(y) = E[\rho_{x_{1:n}} \delta_{y, y_n}]$, where $E[\cdot]$ denotes the average over trajectories, and $\delta_{y, y_n}$ is the Kronecker delta.
+The trace of this state gives the distribution of the memory function $y_n$, $\mathrm{Tr}[\varrho_n(y)] = P(y_n = y)$, while the marginalization over all realizations of $y_n$ yields the unconditional state of the system, $\sum_y \varrho_n(y) = \bar{\rho}_n$.
 Notice that $\rho_{x_{1:n}}$ is a stochastic (conditional) state, but $\varrho_n(y)$ is deterministic.
-As our first result, we show in~\cite{SupMat} that $\varrho_n(y)$ evolves according to a deterministic equation. \begin{result} If an instrument $\{\mathcal{M}_x(y)\}$ depends only on a causal signal $y_n = f_n(y_n, y_{n-1})$, the corresponding signal-resolved state $\varrho_n(y)$ evolves according to the deterministic equation
+Our first main result is: \begin{result} If an instrument $\{\mathcal{M}_x(y)\}$ depends only on a causal memory function $y_n = f_n(x_n, y_{n-1})$, the corresponding memory-resolved state $\varrho_n(y)$ evolves according to the deterministic equation

-where the sum runs over all possible outcomes $x'$ and all possible signal values $y'$. \end{result} The particular case $y_n = x_n$ is treated separately in~\cite{SupMat}, section S.V.B.
-The intuition behind~\eqref{eq: deterministic eq 1} is that because $\varrho_n(y)$ is resolved in $y$, the state at step $n+1$ should be just a sum over all possible trajectories consistent with the constraint $y_n = f_n(x_n, y_{n-1})$.
-Solving~\eqref{eq: deterministic eq 1} yields not only the unconditional state $\bar{\rho}_n$, but also the probability distribution $P(y_n = y)$ of the stochastic signal $y_n$.
-Moreover, it can be used to study either transients or the steady-state, obtained by setting $\varrho_{n+1}(y) = \varrho_{n}(y) =\varrho_{\rm ss}(y)$.
-To illustrate the generality of this result, in~\cite{SupMat} we use it to derive various other deterministic equations in the literature~\cite{PatrickQFPME, WisemanMilburn1993_Homodyne,Wiseman1994_Feedback,FPTLandi}.

-{\bf \emph{Quantum jumps.}}$-$ We now specialize Result~\ref{result: 1} to the case of quantum jumps, for which deterministic feedback equations are much more scarce.
-We assume the system evolves according to a quantum master equation of the form

-with Hamiltonian $H$ and jump operators $L_k$.
-Our goal is to augment this with the possibility that $H(y)$ and $\{L_k(y)\}$ both depend on the recorded signal $y$.